 4. How large is the Pavilion?

-The pavilion is expected to be approximately 4,000 square feet.
+The pavilion is approximately 3,500 square feet.

 5. How is Pavilion design and construction funded?

-Funds for the Pavilion were provided by the “Beach, Clean Water, and Green bond” approved by the voters in a special election held in March of 2021.
+A protion of the funds for the Pavilion were provided by the “Beach, Clean Water, and Green bond” approved by the voters in a special election held in March of 2021.

 6. Has this Pavilion been considered for any development locations abutting Park, such as Parcel 14?